 In the first instance, you can look online at your mortgage account which should give you available product switches.
 Or contact your lender before your existing mortgage deal expires to find out what they could offer you going forwards.

 Benefits of remortgaging with the same lender

-As you are not purchasing a new property, your current lender ought to have your details to hand from your original application, so the application process should be simpler.
+As you are not purchasing a new property, your current lender ought to have your details to hand from your original application, so the application process should be fairly easy.
 It is just a simple swap of mortgage products.